utilmeta/utype/docs/en/references/field.md

 ```

 ### Unstable field
-If your field is optional ( `required=False`) and no default value is specified, then the field is an unstable field, because when the field is not passed in, if you access the property of the field, it will throw `AttributeError`, and if you use the key to access the field, it will also throw `KeyError`, such as
+If your field is optional ( `required=False` ) and no default value is specified, then the field is an unstable field, because when the field is not passed in, if you access the property of the field, it will throw an `AttributeError`, and if you use the key to access the field, it will also throw `KeyError`, such as
 ```python
 from utype import Schema, Field